aarondwi/together/README.md

 This means CPU and time are used more on the expensive stuff, instead of the more important business logic stuff.

 Human themselves usually can't spot the difference between 5ms and 10, 50, 100, or even 200ms.
-So the option to batch interactive, OLTP-style requests to achieve more throughtput is interesting, and most data store (database, queue, 3rd party API, etc) already have batching capability (such as `group commit`, `insert multiple`, `update join`, `select in`, and their equivalents).
+So the option to combine interactive, OLTP-style requests to achieve more throughtput is interesting, and most data store (database, queue, 3rd party API, etc) already have batching capability (such as `group commit`, `insert multiple`, `update join`, `select in`, and their equivalents).
 This also basically changes I/O-heavy to CPU-heavy stuff, which is far easier to optimize.

 Unfortunately, most business-logic code (READ: `almost all`) does not use this technique.
 There are some,